 The BWC is critical to international efforts to address the threat posed by biological weapons – whether in the hands of governments or non-state actors.
-To remain effective it must of biological threats we face in the 21st century.
-Review Conferences (RevCons) meet to review the operation of the Convention every five years.
+To remain effective, it must deal with all biological threats we face in the 21st century.

 The first RevCon took place in Geneva in March of 1980.
 The second took place in 1986.
-Most recently, 165 States Parties gathered at the United Nations Office in Geneva December 5-22, 2011 for the seventh RevCon and set the course of work for the next five years.
+The most recent RevCon took place at the UN office in Geneva from December 5-22, 2011, when 165 States parties gathered for the seventh RevCon and set the course of work for the next five years.
 The final report of the Seventh Review Conference of the Biological and Toxins Weapons Convention is deposited at the official BWC website.
 The Eighth Review Conference is slated to occur in December 2016.